Christmas Markets in Germany: 20 Best Markets to Visit

 18) Passau

-Passau, the city at the confluence of three rivers, offers beautiful Christmas markets on Domplatz next to the imposing St. Stephen’s Cathedral.
-The market is known for its wide range of local specialities, including sausages, gingerbread, and regional beers.
+Passau, the city where three rivers meet, offers a beautiful Christmas market on Domplatz beside the imposing St. Stephen’s Cathedral.
+The market is known for its wide selection of local specialities, including sausages, gingerbread, and regional beers.

 19) Marienberg

-Marienberg, a town in the Ore Mountains, is known for its traditional Christmas market, which reflects the rich mining history of the region.
-At the market, you’ll find local handcrafted goods, from wooden ornaments to hand-carved nativity scenes.
-Part of the market is a miners’ parade, a cherished Advent tradition in the Ore Mountains.
+Marienberg, a town in the Ore Mountains, is known for its traditional Christmas market that reflects the rich mining history of the region.
+The stalls feature local handcrafted goods, from wooden ornaments to hand-carved nativity scenes.
+A highlight is the miners’ parade — a cherished Advent tradition in the Ore Mountains.

 20) Zittau

-The Christmas markets in Zittau take place on the historic town square.
-The market offers a combination of traditional Advent specialities, local crafts, and cultural performances.
-Visitors can enjoy Ore Mountain wooden decorations, mulled wine, and local pastries.
+The Christmas market in Zittau takes place on the historic town square.
+It offers a delightful mix of traditional Advent specialities, local crafts, and cultural performances.
+Visitors can browse Ore Mountains wooden decorations, warm up with mulled wine, and sample local pastries.

 Frequently Asked Questions